 Our research here integrates the three aspects of planning in a single framework.
 We present a model for supply chain planning that harnesses the information within electronic marketplaces.
 Specifically, we determine the optimal price and quantities for sales and procurement within the marketplaces, select the supply chain configuration within the marketplaces that will allow us to meet the determined sales targets and provide manufacturing, assembly and transportation schedules for the selected supply chain configuration.
 This decision is based upon the demand of goods in the marketplaces downstream in the supply chain, supply of materials in the marketplaces upstream in the supply chain and the availability of transportation services in the logistics marketplaces.
 In particular, our analysis is in the context of the electronics manufacturing industry where marketplaces for components and sub-assemblies play an important role in the supply chain.
-Sub-assembly manufacturers procure chips and components from component exchanges, and use them to produce subassemblies that they sell to original equipment manufacturers (OEMs) on marketplaces for subassemblies.
+Sub-assembly manufacturers procure chips and components from component exchanges, and use them to produce subassemblies that they sell to original equipment manufacturers (OEMs) on marketplaces for sub-assemblies.
 Similar examples can be found in the petrochemicals industry as well.

-Our purpose in this paper is to develop a mathematical programming model for integrated supply chain planning for supply chains with electronic marketplaces, and in the process build a decision support tool for electronic marketplace participants.
-In the remaining three sections of this paper we develop a quadratic programming model for integrated supply chain planning in a web-enabled supply chain network held together by electronic marketplaces.
-We begin in section 2 by describing the problem we wish to address.
+Our purpose in this paper is to develop a quadratic programming model for integrated supply chain planning for supply chains with electronic marketplaces, and in the process build a decision support tool for electronic marketplace participants.
+We begin in section 2, by describing the problem we wish to address.
 We also formulate a quadratic programming model for integrated partner selection, scheduling and pricing.
 We then proceed to present and discuss some of our computation results in section 3.
-And finally we conclude in section 4 with some observations on e-supply chains and our research here.
+And finally, we conclude in section 4 with some observations on e-supply chains and our research here.